ahoymrag/ahoymrag.github.io/1153/action/mp/minimap.md

 3. Make a cozy tent summer
 4. Get an established trust and monitor such land
 5. Rent and live wherever

+# Ideas and loose talk with Aldo

+- going to move in April - single bedroom 1.5k
+- only eating meat - taking a judo class
+- cast iron
+- stream of consciousness writing

+## Ideas on the Train